FerrymanoftheDamned/ist-portfolio-Connor/README.md

 # The Ferry's Logbook

-This repository is to be a portfolio of all to the work i do for my ist class
+This repository is to be a portfolio of all to the work I do for my ist class

 [Ferryman's Portfolio](https://github.com/FerrymanoftheDamned/ist-portfolio-Connor)